 Our Substance Use projects

 Helping you make informed choices!
-We visit schools across the Bailiwick from Year 5 to Year 11 to deliver PSHE lessons that help you understand important topics and make confident, informed decisions.
-You’ll see us more than 20 times during your school years, with each session designed to be age-appropriate, honest, and easy to follow.
-We also visit youth and community groups so you might see us there too!
+We visit schools across the Bailiwick from Year 5 to Year 11 to deliver PSHE lessons that are honest, age appropriate and designed to help students make informed choices.
+You’ll see us more than 20 times during your school years and through community groups like youth clubs.

 Building confidence and making positive choices!
 In schools across the Bailiwick, we work with Key Stage 3 students to spot early signs that someone might be more likely to take risks in the future, not just with substances, but with other behaviours too.